How to Get Help with Your Student Loan Debt

 Are Student Loans Discharged in Bankruptcy?

 Only in limited circumstances can student debt be discharged through Chapter 7 or Chapter 13 bankruptcy.
-An individual must show that undue financial hardship prevents repayment of a student loan.
-The evidence of undue hardship is submitted to the bankruptcy court in NYC in a special filing called an Adversary Proceeding.
+An individual must show that undue financial hardship prevents repayment of their loan.
+The evidence of undue hardship is submitted to the bankruptcy court in a special filing called an Adversary Proceeding.

-NYC bankruptcy lawyer, Michelle Labayen, can efficiently and smoothly handle the explanation of undue financial hardship and the process for discharging your student debt through bankruptcy.
+Michelle Labayen can effectively handle the explanation of undue financial hardship and the process for discharging your student debt through bankruptcy.

 What Are the Requirements for Discharging Student Loans?

-If your repayment of student loans would prevent your ability to maintain a normal standard of living, then you have an argument for undue financial hardship in NYC.
-Under the interpretation of federal bankruptcy laws, undue financial hardship is:
+If your student loan payments prevent you from maintaining a normal standard of living, you may qualify as having an undue financial hardship.
+According to federal bankruptcy laws, undue financial hardship exists under certian circumstances:

-- These extenuating circumstances are expected to continue for the duration of repayment of a student loan; and
+- These extenuating circumstances are expected to continue for the duration of repayment of a student loan

 - The borrower made a good faith effort before filing for bankruptcy to repay the student loan in accordance with the monthly repayment schedule.

-In a free initial consultation attorney Michelle Labayen will cover the eligibility requirements of undue financial hardship and discuss whether you qualify.
+If you're not sure if you qualify for undue finanical hardship, contact The Offices of Michelle Labayen to schedule a free consultation.
+Michelle will cover the eligibility requirements of undue financial hardship and help determine whether you qualify.

-When Is Student Loan Forgiveness the Right Step?
+When Is Student Loan Forgiveness the Best Choice?

-However, the only time you should initiate a bankruptcy proceeding or request forgiveness of student loans is when repayment has become more than inconvenient, but rather impossible.
+However, the only time you should initiate a bankruptcy proceeding or request forgiveness of student loans is when making payments creates a financial hardship.

 How Do You Ask the Court to Discharge Your Student Loans?